lullio/lullio/README.md

 ---

-# 📌 Checkout my Portfolio
+# 📌 See my Portfolio
 - https://lullio.com.br

 ---

-# 🚩 Checkout my Blog that i use for personal notes
+# 🚩 See my Blog that i use for personal notes
 - https://lullio.com.br/blog

 ---